Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Configuration.md

 description: Tune how Kore serializes your datapack - pretty-printed JSON, indentation, the generated functions folder, and debug comments on generated function calls.
 keywords: kore configuration, datapack pretty print, datapack json formatting, generated functions folder, kore settings, minecraft datapack debug, generated_scopes, mcfunction output
 date-created: 2024-04-06
-date-modified: 2026-08-05
+date-modified: 2026-09-05
 routeOverride: /docs/guides/configuration
 position: 2
 ---

 # DataPack configuration

-The `configuration { }` block controls **how Kore writes** your pack: JSON formatting, and the naming of the functions Kore generates on your behalf.
-It has four options, all listed at the bottom of this page.
+The `configuration { }` block controls **how Kore writes** your pack: JSON formatting, the naming of the functions Kore generates on your behalf, and the [optimization passes](/docs/guides/optimization) run before writing.
+All options are listed at the bottom of this page.

 It does **not** control *where* output goes or *what shape* it takes - that is `path` plus your choice of `generate()`, `generateZip()` or `generateJar()`, covered in [Creating a Datapack](/docs/guides/creating-a-datapack).